Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 source’s forward direction will not receive any attenuation.
 Listeners at the *Outer Angle* will be attenuated by the *Outer Angle Volume*.

+If *Auto Destroy on Finished* is checked and *Looping* is unchecked, the entity containing the audio source will automatically be destroyed once the clip has finished playing.
+This uses the [Auto-Destroy Expirables](../Core/Auto-Destroy%20Expirables.md) mechanism.

 ### Audio Listener

 The *Audio Listener* component provides all the settings for an entity that is